THE PLATFORM

 So, a conversation between characters.
 Easy, right?

-If you’re someone who struggles to write dialogue, you already know that writing a conversation between multiple characters can be strangely difficult.
-Now that we’ve talked about what dialogue is and what it’s for, let’s talk about how we can use it.
+If you’ve ever set down to write a dialogue and make it sound authentic, you already know that writing a conversation between multiple characters can be strangely challenging.
+So, now that we’ve talked about what dialogue is and what it’s for, let’s talk about how to write dialogue that actually sounds real – and true to your characters.

 Your characters should be fleshed out like real people, regardless of your genre, and they should act like real people in your story.
 By extension, they should also talk like real people.